lskatz/SneakerNet/docs/plugins/sn_kraken.pl.md

   * A rank code, indicating (U)nclassified, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies.
 All other ranks are simply '-'.
   * NCBI taxonomy ID
   * indented scientific name
+* kraken.filtered.report - the same as above, but all hits < 1% are removed
 * kraken.taxonomy - a tab-delimited file
   * first column is the number of reads
   * second column, and all subsequent columns are the taxonomy starting with root and going down as far as possible, e.g., scientific name.